 - All necessary repairs are done in house or outsourced to other repair services as required.

-firstname.lastname@example.org Maxine McKeil-McCarty, Client Coordinator, will guide you through the intake process by gathering personal information and determining how you can best be served.
-Maxine is the person who manages the client file and ensures all of the information is correct and up to date.
+firstname.lastname@example.org/ email@example.com Maxine McKeil-McCarty, and Lauren Klefas, Client Coordinators, will guide you through the intake process by gathering personal information and determining how you can best be served.
+Max and Lauren are the people who manage the client files and ensure all of the information is correct and up to date.
 Once the information is processed then the prescription goes on to the loans part of the program.

-email@example.com Karrie Nash, Loan Check Personnel, contacts clients on a regular basis to ensure loaned equipment is in good working order.
+Our Loan Check Personnel contact clients on a regular basis to ensure loaned equipment is in good working order.
 If the equipment requires repair, it can be arranged through Easter Seals NB.
 This is also an opportunity to update information and make certain the client is not in need of a reassessment, or further contact with a professional.

-firstname.lastname@example.org Brittany Charters, Equipment Loans Coordinator, processes the information regarding the equipment requests.
-She determines if the equipment is in inventory and if it is not, can an alternative piece serve the same purpose.
+firstname.lastname@example.org Werner Baum, Equipment Loans Coordinator, processes the information regarding the equipment requests.
+He determines if the equipment is in inventory and if it is not, can an alternative piece serve the same purpose.
 Once the equipment request is approved, we proceed to the next stage of the process in getting your equipment to you ASAP.

-email@example.com Elias Tarfa, Loans Maintenance Staff, physically readies the equipment, to meet the specifications of the prescription.
+Darrell Wright and Elias Tarfa, Loans Maintenance Staff, physically ready the equipment to meet the specifications of the prescription.
 This may involve modifying equipment to meet the needs of the specific client.
 After each piece is readied, it is shipped directly to the client.

 email@example.com Debbie Nash, Returns Coordinator, is your contact when returning or donating equipment.
 You will need to contact her before you attempt to return equipment.
 She will assist you in identifying and ensuring the safe and proper return of Easter Seals NB’s equipment.
 Each piece of equipment is cataloged and number to identify it and ensure the owner is credited with its return.

-email@example.com Darrell Wright, Returns Maintenance Staff, receives all equipment coming into Easter Seals NB.
+Joshua Leger, Returns Techinician, receives all equipment coming into Easter Seals NB.
 He records the return or donation and brings the equipment back up to standard.
-It is then recycled back into inventory for the next client in need.
+It is then placed into inventory for the next client in need.